Umairbijapure/Junior-College-Result-Generation-fillable-PDF-/README.md

 3)To store their respective subjects as this application allows you to choose desierd subjects for every student.
 4)claculates their marks according to their examinations all over the year and calculates thier grace marks need to pass, & select proper grade according to marks.
 5)This project is also capable of managing the whole school's students data and result managment.

+This application is going to be implemented soon in my clients college.